IMHA, immune mediated hemalytic anemia, is a vicious autoimmune disease and can be difficult and expensive to treat.

-In short, IMHA is a viscous autoimmune disease.
-It’s a difficult and expensive disease to treat.
-Female dogs are more likely to contract IMHA as are middle-aged to older dogs and Cocker Spaniels, English Springer Spaniels, Old English Sheepdogs, Irish Setters, Poodles, Labradors, Golden Retrievers and Dachshunds.
+Female dogs are more likely to contract IMHA as are middle-aged to older dogs.
+Breeds like Cocker Spaniels, English Springer Spaniels, Old English Sheepdogs, Irish Setters, Poodles, Labradors, Golden Retrievers and Dachshunds are more likely to get IMHA but any dog, and even cats, can get it.

-A dog with IMHA will get sick very quickly.
-You’ll notice lethargy, pale skin, pale gums, maybe jaundice or a yellow coloring to the skin and eyes, decreased food and water consumption and an overall ‘mopey’ attitude.
 What’s happening inside the dog’s body is dangerous.
-The dog’s healthy red blood cells are being destroyed by IMHA.
-The cell destruction is done at such a breakneck speed that if treatment isn’t started quickly, death is certain.
-With this cell destruction, the white blood cells are thrown off, the platelets get out of whack.
+The pet’s healthy red blood cells are being destroyed by IMHA.
+The cell destruction is done at such a breakneck speed that if treatment isn’t started quickly, death is almost certain.
+When the red blood cells are destroyed, the white blood cells are thrown off, the platelets get out of whack and the body is thrown into a state of chaos.
 High levels of billirubin leads to the jaundice coloring and is indicative of disease or anemia.
 Basically everything in the body is affected when a diagnosis of IMHA is determined.

 Why Red Blood Cells Are Attacked